retracd/retracd/README.md

 - 👋 Hi, I’m @retracd, a programmer and a highschool Junior.
-I have earned 4th SQL Place Database Fundamentals and 16th Place C++ Programming at BPA Nationals 2022.
+I have earned 3rd place in both SQL Place Database Fundamentals and C++ Programming at BPA Nationals 2023.
-- 👀 I’m interested in ... learning new things!
+- 👀 I’m interested in ... learning new things + expanding my opportunities!
 - 🌱 I’m currently learning ...
-Python, C++, SQL + Database Management, and algorithmic principles.
+Networking, Ethical Hacking, Python, C++, SQL + Database Management, and algorithmic principles.
 - 💞️ I’m looking to collaborate on ...
 Any project that could help me gain experience in team development in the real world.
 - 📫 How to reach me ... check the link under my profile picture.